Infoland/iProva-REST-API-examples/README.md

 By default, all requests receive the default version of the Zenya API which is currently v4, but we encourage you to use the newest version of the api.

 The major versions are not backwards compatible with older major versions.
 The changelog can be found at [this location][change_log], it contains information about the changes and also will describe candidates which are marked to become deprecated in a following version.
+More information about [breaking changes][breakingchanges] can be found here.

 ## Authentication
 Bearer tokens are the preferred way to authenticate against the api.
 You can generate a bearertoken in several ways.
 When the authentication fails a 401 Unauthorized HTTP status code wil be returned.
 The ways to authenticate are documented in detail in [Authentication][authentication].